 Spa Castle mixes influences from a variety of Asian, European and Middle Eastern cultures.
 In addition to the baths, there are ten different saunas, two restaurants, a juice bar, coffee bar, tapas bar, plus a spa and nail salon.

 I was feeling like I could use an infusion of serious relaxation, and Spa Castle Texas is only a three and half hour drive from our house.
 All I had to do was promise my newly-vegan husband that we would go to one of the best vegan restaurants in Dallas after and he was all in.

 Spa Castle is totally different than what I expected—and better.
 In my mind, the word “spa” conjures true upscale luxury.
 This is not that.
 And that’s why it’s better.
-It’s actually closer to what I’d experienced in the bath houses I visited in Japan.
+It’s actually closer to what I’d experienced in the bathhouses I visited in Japan.

 Spa Castle Texas: The Basics

-If you’re planning a trip to Spa Castle, the first things you’ll think about are when to go, where to stay, how much will it cost, and how does it even work.
+First, if you’re planning a trip to Spa Castle, the first things you’ll think about are when to go, where to stay, how much will it cost, and how does it even work.
 Here’s what we found:

 When to Go

 We read in reviews that Spa Castle Texas is most crowded and full of kids Saturday mornings, so we chose to visit on a relatively uncrowded Sunday.
 Spa Castle is open for quite a few hours, so you’ll want to take advantage of its offerings.
 I can easily see spending a few hours doing the baths and saunas on a Saturday and then doing spa treatments on a Sunday.
 And next time, that’s what I’ll plan.
 This time, though, I only had one day.